 Book Excursion Member

-A group of 15 educational leaders who read, review, and promote books through Social Media and in our communities with an express purpose to share our love of reading with the families and communities we serve.
+A group of 15 educational leaders who read, review, and promote books through Social Media and in our communities with an express purpose of sharing our love of reading with the families we serve.
 The co-founders are Kimberly Bower (@gladeslibrarian) and Laura Mossa (@lauramossa) who have been a huge part of my reading experience on Twitter.

 Project Lit Community Site Leader